jcmspg/fdf/README.md

 - Reads 3D map data from a file in the form of coordinates.
 - Visualizes the 3D map in a 2D isometric projection.
-- Displays window size and points' coordinates on the screen.
+- Displays relevant info on the screen.
 - Supports basic interaction via keyboard and window events.

 ## Getting Started